 You can approve or block individual channels and videos.
 If you find a channel your child loves and you trust, approve it.
 If something slips through the filter that you are not comfortable with, block it and report it.
 Over time, this customization makes the YouTube Kids experience increasingly tailored to your family’s values.

-For children who have outgrown YouTube Kids — typically ages 8 and older — learning how to turn on parental controls on youtube through Restricted Mode and Google Family Link provides the best balance of safety and access.
-Here is how to set up both.
+For teens who have outgrown the Supervised Experience, learning how to turn on parental controls on youtube through Restricted Mode and Google Family Link provides the best balance of safety and access.

 Enable Restricted Mode on desktop